Community

 Lead Teaching Fellows serve as liaisons between the CTL and their home departments, fostering a sense of community around teaching and learning among their peers.

-Building Community LTF perspectives Sample Liaising Activities
+Building Community Sample Liaising Activities LTF perspectives

 Building Community